DataFire/Integrations/integrations/generated/google_servicemanagement/README.md

 ### AuthenticationRule
 * AuthenticationRule `object`: Authentication rules for the service.
-  * allowWithoutCredential `boolean`: Whether to allow requests without a credential.
-The credential can be
+  * allowWithoutCredential `boolean`: If true, the service accepts API keys without any other credential.
   * customAuth [CustomAuthRequirements](#customauthrequirements)
   * oauth [OAuthRequirements](#oauthrequirements)
   * requirements `array`: Requirements for additional authentication providers.